-As I reflect on a year that brought us Pokémon GO, the NES Classic, a World Series win for the Cubs and another year for Betty White, I can’t help but wonder what 2017 will bring.
-The holidays are over and a new year is upon us — and with it comes resolutions.
-According to a study conducted by the Statistic Brain Research Institute, 41 per cent of Americans have made resolutions pertaining to everything from weight loss and life improvements to better financial decisions (the top three from the study).
+As I reflect on a year that brought us Pokémon GO, the NES Classic, a World Series win for the Cubs, and another year for Betty White, I can’t help but wonder what 2017 will bring.
+The holidays are over, and a new year is upon us — and with it comes resolutions.
+According to a study conducted by the Statistic Brain Research Institute, 41 percent of Americans have made resolutions pertaining to everything from weight loss and life improvements to better financial decisions (the top three from the study).
 But what resolutions has your company made for 2017?
 If you are wondering which marketing trends should — and which ones should not — influence your marketing spend, here are three emerging marketing trends to keep an eye on this year.

 1. Influencer Marketing

-In recent posts, I discussed the power of influencers during the holidays and according to a survey conducted by Variety, 8 out of 10 teen consumers surveyed named these ‘social stars’ over celebrities as being most influential.
+In recent posts, I discussed the power of influencers during the holidays, and according to a survey conducted by Variety, 8 out of 10 teen consumers surveyed named these ‘social stars’ over celebrities as being most influential.

-Chelsea Krost (@chelseakrost) is one of those influencers and is recognised as the go-to person for millennial insights.
+Chelsea Krost (@chelseakrost) is one of those influencers and is recognized as the go-to person for millennial insights.
 She had this to say about influencer marketing and its appeal in an interview I conducted with her in 2017:

 As the world has shifted to social media, millennial consumers look to their peers or fellow influencers to inform their purchasing decisions.
-Younger generations today cherish user-generated content (UGC) — content created by consumers to learn more about products, experiences and brands.
+Younger generations today cherish user-generated content (UGC) — content created by consumers to learn more about products, experiences, and brands.
 UGC videos on YouTube get 10x more views than content created and uploaded by the actual brand itself.
 I believe that social media has really become effective “digital word of mouth.”
 Millennials crave authentic brand messaging and believe that their peers are more likely to share an honest review of a product.
 Consumers today want a brand to talk with them rather than at them.
 They expect brands to engage and entertain them rather than sell them.
 This is why it is so important for a brand to tap like-minded influencers to curate UGC that speaks to the influencer’s social audience — all while amplifying the brand’s key messaging.
 I see influencer marketing as a win-win for both brand and consumer!
 (Chelsea Krost, interview by Joe Martin)

-According to SocialPRChat, 74 per cent of marketers planned to use influencer marketing last year — and that will likely increase in 2017, because marketers are seeing a $6.85 ROI for every dollar spent on influencer marketing.
+According to SocialPRChat, 74 percent of marketers planned to use influencer marketing last year — and that will likely increase in 2017, because marketers are seeing a $6.85 ROI for every dollar spent on influencer marketing.

 2. Psychographics Over Demographics

 Sometimes generational targeting is most appropriate, but let’s investigate the value in psychographic targeting.
-I mentioned in a previous post that, according to eMarketer, only 18 per cent of Americans are without a smartphone.
-When you pair that with the fact that 68 per cent of Americans are on Facebook — the largest social network — one might conclude that marketing to the technology rather than the generation is more appropriate.
+I mentioned in a previous post that, according to eMarketer, only 18 percent of Americans are without a smartphone.
+When you pair that with the fact that 68 percent of Americans are on Facebook — the largest social network — one might conclude that marketing to the technology rather than the generation is more appropriate.

 Marsha Collier (@marshacollier), a Forbes top-ten futurist, had this to say in a recent interview with me:

-Psychographics of your customer are, specifically, their behaviours and interests.
+Psychographics of your customer are, specifically, their behaviors and interests.
 What is it that they do?
 What do they like?
 If you only market to the interests that come up on stock demographics, you won’t reach people one bit.
 Just because someone is 18 doesn’t mean they are tech savvy.
-Breaking down their behaviour, the psychographics of your customer can be much more effective than demographics.
+Breaking down their behavior, the psychographics of your customer can be much more effective than demographics.
 Reaching them on an interest level can broaden how and where you connect with your customer.
-The psychographic data now available to companies — and the ability to target ads based on attitude, need, preference and tech affinity — make it much more of an option to marketers than ever before.
+The psychographic data now available to companies — and the ability to target ads based on attitude, need, preference, and tech affinity — make it much more of an option to marketers than ever before.
 (Marsha Collier, interview by Joe Martin)

 3. SoMoVid (Social, Mobile, Video)

-All three have been exploding on their own for a while, but in the last two years, Facebook Live, Snapchat, Periscope, Instagram Video, YouTube Connect and other SoMoVid-combined mediums have led to more than 8 billion video views for Facebook video alone.
+All three have been exploding on their own for a while, but in the last two years, Facebook Live, Snapchat, Periscope, Instagram Video, YouTube Connect, and other SoMoVid-combined mediums have led to more than 8 billion video views for Facebook video alone.